Analysis Academy

 Philosophy

-- The pillars of our community are - love first, we are democratically run where every member of the school has the same vote, and curiosity for all.
+2. The pillars of our community are - love first, curiosity for all, and personalized paths for all.

 Founders